-So what is this ?
-This is the transplant of faecal mater (the stool) and its contained bacteria from one person to another.
+So what is Faecal Microbiota Transplant (FMT)?
+This bacteriotherapy is the transplant of faecal mater (the stool) and its contained bacteria from one person to another.

 Unless you have heard of this procedure before this may seem a strange medical procedure.

-The stool comes from a specific person called a ‘ donor’ and the receiver of the stool the ‘ recipient’.
+With Faecal Microbiota Transplant, the stool comes from a specific person called a ‘donor’ and the receiver of the stool is called the ‘recipient’.

 As you may remember from previous blogs on our website, the colon is full of helpful healthy bacteria and also in many people unhealthy bacteria strains.
 As you know your colon’s inner world has to be in a bacterial balanced state with no inflammation to function properly.